-Last night, 28 May 2019, Toronto’s Echo Beach was host to a raw, energetic rock n’ roll concert that could’ve easily been lifted from the 1970s.
-And it didn’t involve a 75-year-old Mick Jagger or 76-year-old Paul McCartney.
-The stage was confidently dominated by four adolescents from Michigan, half of whom are too young to buy alcohol in their own state: Greta Van Fleet.
+Last night, 28 May 2019, Toronto’s Echo Beach was host to a raw, energetic rock n’ roll concert that could’ve easily been lifted from the 1970s — and it didn’t involve any senior, septuagenarian legacy acts whose greatest hits all hailed from that era.
+The stage was confidently dominated by four adolescents from Michigan, half of whom are too young to buy alcohol in their home state.
+They call themselves Greta Van Fleet.

-Deluged with a debonair bassline; booming drums; rollicking guitar solos; and a howling vocal range, Greta’s concert transports listeners to the glory days of rock music.
-Back to the Future’s Dr. Brown may have claimed the secret to time-travel was accelerating to 88mph, but Greta Van Fleet have affirmed the real secret, is guitarist Jake Kiszka hitting 88 notes per minute on his Gibson Les Paul.
+Comprised of a smooth, rocking bassline, booming drums, rollicking guitar solos and a howling, almost limitless vocal range, Greta’s concert transports listeners to the glory days of rock music.
+Back to the Future’s Dr. Brown may have claimed the secret to time-travel was accelerating his DeLorean to 88mph, but Greta Van Fleet has whipped up a concoction of their own — guitarist Jake Kiszka hitting 88 notes per bar on his 1961 Gibson Les Paul SG.

-What makes Greta’s live performance such a treat, is they don’t try to replicate their studio recordings.
+Greta’s secret sauce for a great concert is improvisation — they don’t try to replicate their studio recordings.
 Three-minute songs like “Highway Tune” extend to ten-minute jam sessions with blistering guitar solos galore.
 It’s raw, unadulterated rock and roll at its finest.
 Greta treats the concert as an entirely different medium than the studio record.
 In the studio, they’re polished, calculated, and perfectly timed.
 On stage, they’re unhampered and spontaneous.
-And they don’t hold back, flexing their musical prowess, exuding their talent through lengthy, improvised solos.
+They don’t hold back, flexing their musical prowess, Greta exudes their talent through lengthy, improvised solos.
 In the studio, you get multiple takes and edits to nail each note.
-When it’s live, all you have to deliver; and the boys from Michigan do.
-In spades.
+When it’s live, there are no second takes, you have to deliver, and the boys from Michigan do indeed deliver.

-For years rock fans have been harking back to an era enamored with the blues-infused hard rock of the Rolling Stones or Led Zeppelin, circa 1972.
+For years rock fans have been wistfully yearning for an era enamored with the blues-infused hard rock of the Rolling Stones or Led Zeppelin, circa 1972.
 Greta Van Fleet is part of rock and roll’s rebirth, circa now.